cemenenkoff/qsnake/README.md

 >Convert already-saved eps or png image files into a gif without having to re-run the game.
 Again, [Ghostscript](https://ghostscript.com/releases/index.html) is required.

 # Setup
-If you are fairly new to python programming, I'd reccommend the following steps:
+If you are fairly new to Python programming, I'd reccommend the following steps:

 1. Download and install [VS Code](https://code.visualstudio.com/download).